Number of days over 35°C in the Cairns region

 As time goes on, higher temperatures will be reached more frequently.
 For example, maximum daily temperatures during January are projected to increase from the current average of 32.3°C to 33.8°C by 2030, 33.9°C by 2070 and 35.2°C by 2090 (Figure 3).
 Furthermore, there will be a longer season of high temperatures, with average daily maximum temperature exceeding 30°C from September to April by 2090.

-While we are likely to see an increasing trend in temperatures as a result of climate change, one of the most concerning predictions coming from climate scientists is the impact of greater variability and less predictability in our weather patterns, making it harder to plan.
+While we are likely to see an increasing trend in temperatures as a result of climate change, one of the most concerning predictions coming from climate scientists is the impact of greater variability and less predictability in our weather patterns in the Daintree, making it harder to plan.

 Climate change will also impact the commercial fishing industry.
 For example, intense cyclones can cause several months of lost operations due to large amounts of debris or sediment in the water and damage to boats, marinas, ramps and other infrastructure.
 Commercial fishing operations will be affected as certain types of fish move south due to increasing water temperatures, as coral bleaching becomes more widespread and as conditions decline in fish breeding and nursery areas.